 Since we will have traffic for two full schools navigating our parking lot, it is vitally important that all drivers know the information below.
-There is also a traffic-flow map available in the Appendix and on the school's website.
+There is also a traffic-flow map below and on the school's website.

 Prep Student Morning Drop-Off